claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # Kind of attacks

-* Monitoring: One of the most prevelant methods to enhance IPV is the usage of active monitoring of any online account that the victim has or of any action that the victim does in the digital world.
+* Monitoring: One of the most prevalent methods to enhance IPV is the usage of active monitoring of any online account that the victim has or of any action that the victim does in the digital world.
 This includes a variety of behaviors that feel unwelcomed and intrusive, and can involve threats.